 - “Signing up for Ecuaexperience was by far one of the best decisions I have ever made.
 The medical rotations were amazing and helped solidify my desire to enter into a career in health care.” – Elana

 All levels of medical experience are welcome to join in the daily activities of working health care professionals with Volunteering Solutions in Peru.
-To alleviate problems exacerbated by the sheer number of patients from lower socio-economic classes, you can provide support by giving vaccines, suturing wounds, shadowing doctors during operations, and assisting with routine checkups.
 The extensive diversity of patients and cases is intentional and designed to help you identify which health care areas you are most interested in.
 If you’re just beginning, don’t worry—responsibilities and placements are based on your experience so you’re always comfortably challenged but not overwhelmed.

 - “I highly recommend students who study medicine, nursing or dentistry to apply for this program because it will enhance your academic level and also will give you the opportunity to make new friends and learn more about new cultures.” – Hussein